GForces-PL/ActiveRecord/README.md

 # ActiveRecord

 A new implementation of the Active Record pattern using Attributes available since PHP8.
-This way there are no magic methods, just actually defined properties in models.
+No magic methods, no configuration just actually defined properties in models.

 ## Main Features